Rakeshpavan333/manifold-approx/README.md

 ## Overview

-Efficiently store and perform algebraic computations on smooth manifolds - like computing Lie derivatives, estimating brackets, finding isomorphisms, and other closely related utilities.
+Efficiently store, manipulate, and perform algebraic computations on smooth manifolds - like computing Lie derivatives, estimating brackets, finding isomorphisms, and other closely related utilities.

 ## Table of Contents